Jeff Pulaski, director

 Fees

-As part of university fees, the College of Fine Arts charges students a fee per credit hour for certain equipment, materials and services that must be provided for the class rather than purchased individually.
+As part of university fees, the College of Fine Arts charges students a fee per credit hour to cover the costs of specialized equipment and materials necessary for an art program.
 More information about fees can be found in the Financial Information section of this catalog.

 Student Artwork